-What comes to mind when you think: gluten-free, dairy-free and refined sugar-free?
+What comes to mind when you think: gluten-free, dairy-free, and refined sugar-free?
 I know many people who would end this sentence with taste-free, but my Gluten Free Carrot Zucchini Muffins are full of flavor.
 They come together in under 30 minutes, and make the perfect grab-and-go snack for the whole family.
-They’re also a healthy addition to your kid’s lunchbox, because they get a dose of vegetables without even knowing it!
-There is greated zucchini and carrot in this recipe, which helps add to the moisture and sweetness!
-Zucchini really doesnt lend any flavor.
+They’re also a healthy addition to your kid’s lunchbox because they get a dose of vegetables without even knowing it!
+There is grated zucchini and carrot in this recipe, which helps add to the moisture and sweetness!
+Zucchini really doesn’t lend any flavor.
 You can grate them on the smallest size of the grater to help it blend in.
 I have even had to peel the dark green skin off for those kids who will not eat anything green.
 Do you know any of those?

 Yes, these muffins DO contain sweeteners, but they are ones that are much better for you than refined white sugar.
 These muffins contain maple syrup and honey, which are sweeteners that are still in their natural form, with all the minerals still intact.
 I like using this recipe when people are just starting to try and lower the amount of sugar they are eating, as these muffins taste sweet, but are far less refined.

-So the whole maple syrup AND honey thing, came about by accident.
+So the whole maple syrup AND honey thing came about by accident.
 I didn’t have enough honey the first time I made this, so I improvised by adding a ¼ cup of maple syrup and loved the results.
 Feel free to use a ½ cup of either one or combine them like I did.
 The best part about natural sweeteners like maple syrup and honey is that they keep the recipe low in refined sugar, while still satisfying your sweet tooth.

-This recipe calls for 5 different flours and starches because in gluten free baking, a mix always gives the best result.
+This recipe calls for 5 different flours and starches because in gluten-free baking, a mix always gives the best result.
 I always prefer to make my own mix.
 You can find all of these flours from Bob’s Red Mill.
 Alternatively, you can replace the first 6 ingredients (through xanthan gum) with Cup 4 Cup flour blend or King Arthur’s GF flour mix.
 (Note: Cup 4 Cup and most other flour blends already contain xanthan gum AND some dairy.)

 Put on a pot of tea and enjoy!